aunexjs/aunex/README.md

 $ docker run -p 3000:3000 -p 35729:35729 -v /Users/mdl/workspace/mean-stack/mean/public:/home/mean/public -v /Users/mdl/workspace/mean-stack/mean/app:/home/mean/app --link db:db_1 mean
 ```

-## Getting Started With MEAN.JS
-You have your application running, but there is a lot of stuff to understand.
-We recommend you go over the [Official Documentation](http://meanjs.org/docs.html).
-In the docs we'll try to explain both general concepts of MEAN components and give you some guidelines to help you improve your development process.
-We tried covering as many aspects as possible, and will keep it updated by your request.
-You can also help us develop and improve the documentation by checking out the *gh-pages* branch of this repository.

-## Community
-* Use the [Official Website](http://meanjs.org) to learn about changes and the roadmap.
-* Join #meanjs on freenode.
-* Discuss it in the new [Google Group](https://groups.google.com/d/forum/meanjs)
-* Ping us on [Twitter](http://twitter.com/meanjsorg) and [Facebook](http://facebook.com/meanjs)

 ## Contributing
 We welcome pull requests from the community!
-Just be sure to read the [contributing](https://github.com/meanjs/mean/blob/master/CONTRIBUTING.md) doc to get started.
+Just be sure to read the [contributing](https://github.com/aunexjs/aunex/blob/master/CONTRIBUTING.md) doc to get started.

 ## Deploying To Cloud Foundry

 Cloud Foundry is an open source platform-as-a-service (PaaS).
-The MEANJS project
+The AuNEXJS project
 can easily be deployed to any Cloud Foundry instance.
 The easiest way to deploy the
-MEANJS project to Cloud Foundry is to use a public hosted instance.
+AuNEXJS project to Cloud Foundry is to use a public hosted instance.
 The two most popular
 instances are [Pivotal Web Services](https://run.pivotal.io/) and
 [IBM Bluemix](https://bluemix.net).
 Both provide free trials and support pay-as-you-go models
 for hosting applications in the cloud.
-After you have an account follow the below steps to deploy MEANJS.
+After you have an account follow the below steps to deploy AuNEXJS.

 * Install the [Cloud Foundry command line tools](http://docs.cloudfoundry.org/devguide/installcf/install-go-cli.html).
 * Now you need to log into Cloud Foundry from the Cloud Foundry command line.